 • Interns assist LCC staff with Mural Tours facilitations; and

 • Interns act as liaison with LCC Affiliated Student Organizations to engage them in opportunities with the LCC.

-Note: To receive academic credit for this internship, students must arrange this through their college and receive satisfactory evaluations from their LCC supervisor.
+Note: Student can receive course credit a $500 compensation after completing the internship in good standing..
+Students interested in academic credit must arrange this through their college and receive satisfactory evaluations from their LCC supervisor.
 Our campus partners offer various opportunities to complete class requirements to graduate which include: HON 222, LAS 289, SOC 298.

 Poster: LCC internship Program

 Applications Due Friday, September 6, 2019 by 5pm